-COVID-19 NOTE: Service Canada Centres are gradually reopening to help serve most people within 100 km of where they live and to support clients who face barriers to accessing SIN online.
-Find out if your local Service Canada Centre is open.
+You may apply in person, this is a good option to support clients who face barriers to accessing SIN online.
+Depending on your region, your local Service Canada office may not be open every day.
+Find out when your local Service Canada Centre is open before you visit.
 You can request an appointment using the online service request form.

 If you meet all the requirements, you can get your Social Insurance Number (SIN) the day you hand in the application.
 Service Canada no longer provides plastic SIN cards.
 There is no application fee for your first SIN.